-The basis for the practice orientation of the program is on the one hand found in the structure of the curriculum which has a relatively large number of integrated and practical courses and on the other hand in the close cooperation of the program Automotive Mechatronics and Management with selected companies of the automotive industry.
-This cooperation aims at effective and efficient dovetailing of the program with company practice and enables a course of study in which practice is integrated.
-Cooperation Agreements have been arranged with leading companies in the automotive industry, e.g
+The practical orientation of the program is based on the one hand on the structure of the curriculum with a relatively large number of integrated and practical courses and on the other hand on the close cooperation of the Automotive Mechatronics and Management programme with companies in the automotive industry, e.g

 copyright picture: Magna Powertrain, Engineering Center Steyr